fastify/fastify/docs/Guides/Database.md

 This guide covers engines that have Fastify plugins maintained within the Fastify organization.

-> If a plugin for your database of choice doesn't exist
+> If a plugin for your database of choice does not exist
 > you can still use the database as Fastify is database agnostic.
 > By following the examples of the database plugins listed in this guide,
 > a plugin can be written for the missing database engine.